 Fresh water, both hot and cold, seem essential for a comfortable living.
 To allow for remote and extended adventures, a decent amount of water storage will be required onboard of the bus.
 In the end it's all about being careful and efficient with your water usage.

 Final design: A big bus allows for a big fresh water tank, hence a 450 liter food-grade MDPE water tank (from Wydale Plastics Ltd) was selected for the project.
 This water tank is rotationally moulded as a single piece and has a central baffle to reduce sloshing whilst driving.
 The water tank will be installed indoors (for better protection against freezing temperatures) and near the rear axle (left side) for better load distribution.
 Given its length of 115 cm, the tank will partially slide underneath the bed.
+A Wema S3 level sensor (in combination with the Victron GX Tank) will monitor the status of the tank.

 The grey water tank (collection of waste water, not to forget) will be mounted underneath the bus (same location as the fresh water tank) and fixed to the chassis.
 The capacity of this tank will be somewhat smaller though, roughly 200 liter.